YakubovskiAI/task1/README.md

 $ docker-compose up --abort-on-container-exit
 ```

+You can change arguments in Dockerfile.
+Default is:

+CMD ["-s", "data/students.json", "-r", "data/rooms.json", "-f", "json"]
 ## Results
 Results of performing scripts u will find in "data_results" directory.
 It will contain all queries results and folder with logs.